wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System port configuration.md

 Before you change the default, ensure that no other service or application on the computer running the EdgeDataStore is using that port - only one application or service can use a port.
 If you change the port number through the REST API, you must restart Edge Data Store.

-1. Save the JSON containing the new port number in the JSON format above to a file named _EdgePort.json_ and run the following script:
+1. Save the JSON containing the new port number in JSON format to a file named _EdgePort.json_ and run the following script:

     ```bash
     curl -i -d "@EdgePort.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/system/port